Ovechkin gets hat trick with 2 empty-netters, Caps top Wings

+DETROIT (AP) — Alex Ovechkin won’t be returning the few hats that hit the ice in Detroit, even if he’s had more impressive three-goal games.

+“A hat trick is a hat trick,” he said.
+“It doesn’t matter how you get them.”

-DETROIT (AP) — Alex Ovechkin completed a hat trick with two empty-net goals and the Washington Capitals beat Detroit 5-2 Saturday night for the Red Wings’ ninth straight loss.
+Ovechkin completed this trick with two empty-net goals in the closing seconds of the Washington Capitals’ 5-2 win over Detroit on Saturday night.
+It was the Red Wings’ ninth straight loss.

 Ovechkin reached 20 goals for the 15th consecutive season to start his career, a feat previously achieved by Marcel Dionne, Mike Gartner, Jaromir Jagr and Mats Sundin.
+It was his 24th regular season hat trick, passing Jari Kurri for 10th on the NHL’s career list.
 The 34-year-old Ovechkin also had an assist.

-T.J.
-Oshie had a goal and an assist, Tom Wilson also scored and Evgeny Kuznetsov had three assists for the Capitals.
-Ilya Samsonov stopped 25 shots.

-Robby Fabbri and Luke Glendening scored for Detroit, which has been outscored 24-4 in its last five games.
-Jonathan Bernier made 29 saves.

 Most Read Stories